How to make

 frequency sounds are often derived from sounds already in the mix.

-There are hardware and software "sub harmonic generators" that will
+There are hardware and software "sub harmonic generators" that

 into which you can feed an explosion, or anything that already has